Email hosting for ecommerce: transactional email and shared support in one place

 Getting started

 - 1Add your store domain.
-SHIPMAIL shows you what to update at your registrar.
+Shipmail shows you what to update at your registrar.
 Create team mailboxes and shared inboxes like support@ and orders@ for customer-facing communication.

 - 2Set up shared inbox access.
 Grant your support team access to the shared addresses.
 Everyone sees incoming customer emails, and replies go out from the shared address.

-- 3Integrate transactional email via the SHIPMAIL API or SDKs.
+- 3Integrate transactional email via the Shipmail API or SDKs.
 Use the API to send order confirmations, shipping updates, and password resets programmatically from your store's domain.

 - 4Add additional store domains if you run multiple brands.
-Each brand gets its own domain and mailboxes under one SHIPMAIL account.
+Each brand gets its own domain and mailboxes under one Shipmail account.

 FAQ